 Most formulas you’ll see on the shelves at the supermarket feature cow’s milk as the main ingredient.

 However, unlike the milk you’d pour out of a gallon, the milk in these formulas has been modified.

 These modifications make it easier for infants, who don’t have stomachs that are as developed as an adult’s, to digest the formula.

 Unless there’s a specific health or religious reason, your baby’s pediatrician will most likely recommend using a cow’s milk-based formula.

-These formulas are recommended for babies who cannot tolerate a cow’s milk-based of soy formula, as well as those who have protein allergies.
+Hydrolyzed formulas can sometimes be used for babies who cannot tolerate a cow’s milk-based or soy formula.

 The protein in these formulas has been hydrolyzed, or broken down, into smaller proteins that are designed to be easier for a baby to digest.